Kymorphia/gidgen/README.md

 * **kind** - Override the **kind** of a type. gidgen automatically determines what kind a type is (Basic, String, Object, etc).
   This command takes a type identifier followed by the kind label, which can be obtained from executing `./gidgen --dump-kinds`.
   For example: `//!kind OptionEntry Simple`
-* **merge** - This causes the current repo to be merged with another named repo identified by it's namespace.
+* **merge** - This causes the current repo to be merged with another named repo identified by it's namespace and version.
   The giD Package Repository distribution use this for merging GLib, GObject, and Gid into a single library to resolve mutual dependency issues.
-  For example: `//!merge GLib`
+  For example: `//!merge GLib 2.0`
 * **reserved** - Identify a reserved word, which will cause any instances of it in binding symbols to have an underscore appended to it.
   This is primarily used for identifying all D language reserved words.
 For example: `//!reserved version`.
 * **subtype** - Used for renaming (substituting) a type name.
 This command applies for both D and C types.